 Metal Slotted Spoon – It’s easiest to remove the eggs from the hot water with a spoon that has openings in it so the hot water can drain through.

-Large Bowl – This will be used for the ice water bath and needs to be large enough to fit all of your eggs into it with plenty of water.
+Large Bowl – This will be used for the ice water bath and needs to be large enough to fit all of your eggs with plenty of water.

-- Place eggs directly from the refrigerator into a large saucepan or pot in a single layer. (step 1 above)
+Place eggs directly from the refrigerator into a large saucepan or pot in a single layer.
+They do not need to be room temperature.

-- Once boiling, remove the pot form the heat and cover it with a lid.
-Let the eggs cook for 6-12 minutes. (step 2 and 3 above)
+Once at a full boil, remove the pot from the heat and cover it with a lid.
+Let the eggs sit in the boiling water as it cools for your desired yolk doneness.

 - For soft-boiled eggs: cook for 6-8 minutes.